JithinKS97/dynamic-learning/readme.md

 The three core objectives of the web app are-

-1) Teachers should be able to create, present, save and share lessons which make use of interactive visualisations.
+1) Teachers are able to create, present, save and share lessons which make use of interactive visualisations.
-2) Teachers should be able to collaborate with programmers to produce new visualisations.
+2) Teachers are able to collaborate with programmers to produce new visualisations.
-3) Students should be able to view the video lessons prepared by teachers and should be able to use the simulations the same time they watch it.
+3) Students are able to view the video lessons prepared by teachers and should be able to use the simulations the same time they watch it.

 ## Link to the webapp